Litigator98765/mario-website/README.md

 # Mario Website
 The goal of this project was to become more familiar with HTML and CSS to create a professional looking webpage from scratch.
 This project was successful as I am now familiar with a variety of HTML tags, as well as many of CSS statements to create a good looking webpage.

+## Things I learned
+- HTML 5 Semantics
+- CSS Classes/Selectors
+- Chrome Dev Tools
+- CSS Layout/Position
+- Media Queries

 I am excited to apply the new things that I have learned into a more in depth project in the future.
 I plan on using these skills to create some kind of webpage that uses spotify API calls to show users interesting data about their listening habits.
 More on this soon!

 # Files
 - Final product of [webpage](/finalWebsite)